toludaree/dezoomcamp-project/README.md

     - Use any name of your choosing
     - Choose a [region](https://cloud.google.com/about/locations) that suits you most
         > All your GCP resources should be in the same region
     - For machine configuration, choose the E2 series.
-An `e2-standard-2 (2 vCPU, 8 GB memory)` or `e2-standard-4 (4 vCPU, 16 GB memory)` is sufficient for this project
+An _e2-standard-2 (2 vCPU, 8 GB memory)_ is sufficient for this project
-    - In the Boot disk section, change it to `Ubuntu` OS preferably ` Ubuntu 20.04 LTS`.
+    - In the Boot disk section, change it to _Ubuntu_ preferably _Ubuntu 20.04 LTS_.
 A disk size of 30GB is also enough.
-    - Leave all other settings on default value and click `Create`
+    - Leave all other settings on default value and click _Create_
 > You would need to enable the [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com) if you have not already.
 ##### Setting up a DataProc Cluster on GCP
 1. On the project dashboard, go to _DataProc > Clusters_
 2. Create a new cluster
-    - Use any name of your choosing, preferably `gharchive-cluster` as this is hard-coded in the docker-compose file
+    - Use any name of your choosing
-    - Choose the region you have used for other GCP resources
+    > I used **gharchive-cluster** for my project
-    - For Cluster Type, use `Standard (1 master, N workers)`
+    - For Cluster Type, use _Standard (1 master, N workers)_
-    - Leave other options on default and click `Create`
+    - Leave other options on default and click _Create_
 > You would need to enable the [Cloud Dataproc API](https://console.cloud.google.com/apis/library/dataproc.googleapis.com) if you have not already.

 #### Installing Required Packages on the VM
 Before installing packages on the VM, an SSH key has to be created to connect to the VM

 ##### SSH Key Connection
 1. To create the SSH key, check this [guide](https://cloud.google.com/compute/docs/connect/create-ssh-keys)
 2. Copy the public key in the `~/ssh` folder
 3. On the GCP dashboard, navigate to _Compute Engine > Metadata > SSH KEYS_
-4. Click `Edit`.
-Then click `Add Item`.
-Paste the public key and click `Save`
+4. Click _Edit_.
+Then click _Add Item_.
+Paste the public key and click _Save_
-5. Go to the VM instance you created and copy the External IP
+5. Go to the VM instance you created and copy the _External IP_
 6. Go back to your terminal and type this command in your home directory
     ```bash
     ssh -i <path-to-private-key> <USER>@<External IP>
     ```
-7. This should connect you to the VM
+    - This should connect you to the VM
-8. Instead of trying to remember the above command, you can create a config file in your local `~/.ssh/` directory.
+7. You can also create a config file in your local `~/.ssh/` directory.
+This would make it easier to log in to the VM.
 Here is an example below:
     ```bash
     Host dezp  # Can be any name of your choosing
         HostName <External IP>